Pratik-Patil3800/PriceHunt/README.md

   <h2>Technologies Used</h2>

-  <p>This project is built using the MERN (MongoDB, Express.js, React.js, Node.js) stack, ensuring a robust and efficient platform for price comparison.</p>
+  <p>This project is built using the MRN (MongoDB, React.js, Node.js) stack, ensuring a robust and efficient platform for price comparison.</p>

   <h2>Installation</h2>